Zillmere

 Employment performance in Zillmere has been below expectations when compared to most other areas nationally

-Zillmere has a skilled workforce with notable representation in essential services sectors.
-Its unemployment rate was 7.8% as of June 2025.
+Zillmere has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate was 7.8% as of June 2025, compared to Greater Brisbane's 4.1%.

-Employment growth over the past year was estimated at 11.5%.
-As of June 2025, 5,483 residents were employed while the unemployment rate was 3.8% higher than Greater Brisbane's rate of 4.1%.
-Workforce participation in Zillmere is similar to Greater Brisbane's 64.5%.
-Employment among residents is concentrated in health care & social assistance, retail trade, and transport, postal & warehousing.
+The area saw an estimated employment growth of 11.5% over the past year.
+As of June 2025, 5,483 residents were employed, with an unemployment rate of 7.6%, indicating room for improvement.
+Workforce participation was broadly similar to Greater Brisbane's at 64.5%.
+Employment is concentrated in health care & social assistance, retail trade, and transport, postal & warehousing.

-Transport, postal & warehousing has particularly high employment levels at 1.5 times the regional average.
-Education & training, however, has limited presence with 7.2% employment compared to 9.4% regionally.
-The area appears to offer limited local employment opportunities based on Census data.
-Over the 12 months to June 2025, employment increased by 11.5% while labour force grew by 10.6%, reducing unemployment by 0.8 percentage points.
-In contrast, Greater Brisbane saw employment rise by 4.4%.
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23% with an unemployment rate of 4.2%, favourable compared to the national unemployment rate of 4.5% but lagging national employment growth of 0.26%.
-National employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Zillmere's employment mix suggests local growth could be approximately 6.7% over five years and 13.8% over ten years, though this is an illustrative extrapolation not accounting for localised population projections.
+Notably, employment in transport, postal & warehousing is at 1.5 times the regional average.
+However, education & training has limited presence with 7.2% employment compared to the regional average of 9.4%.
+The area appears to offer limited local employment opportunities based on Census data analysis.
+Over the 12 months to June 2025, employment increased by 11.5%, while labour force grew by 10.6%, causing a fall in unemployment rate by 0.8 percentage points.
+In contrast, Greater Brisbane saw employment rise by 4.4% and unemployment fall by 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Zillmere's employment mix suggests local growth of approximately 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment